digital-asset/dpm/docs/src/public/configuration.rst

      # adding component "foo"
      - oci://example.com/some/path/foo:1.2.3

-     # component present locally on the filesystem
+     # overrides codegen-java to use a component present locally on the filesystem
      - name: codegen-java
        path: ../path/to/component/directory